 If you have been accused or charged with a sexual assault in Orangeville and throughout Ontario, you need a criminal lawyer who can help increase the odds of winning your case.
 You should speak with a criminal lawyer experienced in sexual assault cases before speaking with the police about any allegation of a sexual assault as anything you say can be used later should you be charged.

 In most instances, once the police have received a complaint of sexual assault, criminal charges are laid.
-With years of related professional experience, the criminal defence lawyers of Lockyer Campbell Posner have successfully handled a large number of sexual assault cases throughout Ontario including Orangeville, through the legal process at the Ontario Court of Justice and Superior Court of Justice in Ontario.
+With years of related professional experience, the criminal defence lawyers of Lockyer Posner Craig have successfully handled a large number of sexual assault cases throughout Ontario including Orangeville, through the legal process at the Ontario Court of Justice and Superior Court of Justice in Ontario.

 Criminal Code Sexual Offences

 Beyond sexual assault, a number of other sexual offences exist under the Criminal Code including:

 - Sexual Interference & Invitation to Sexual Touching (Criminal Code Sections 151 and 152)

 - Sexual Exploitation of a Minor or a Person with a Disability (Criminal Code Sections 153 and 153.1)

 - Incest and Bestiality (Criminal Code Sections 155 and 160)

 - Voyeurism (Criminal Code Section 162)